 - Premature ovarian failure: this is when your ovaries prematurely stop releasing eggs.
 It is not currently known why this occurs.

-- Induced menopause: this is when surgery, such as the removal of the ovaries for medical reasons in treating cancer or endometriosis may trigger menopause.
+- Surgical menopause: this is when surgery, such as the removal of the ovaries for medical reasons in treating cancer or endometriosis may trigger menopause.
 Induced menopause may also be the result of pelvic radiation or chemotherapy damage to the ovaries, or in severe cases of injury.

 Wondering if menopause has begun?
 While testing for menopause is not usually required, there are several signs that this process has started.